 Once you complete the Pharmacy Technician program at Brightwood College, you will have the skills and experience needed to pursue your new career in the pharmaceutical field.
 From working with pharmacists and customers to stocking inventory, our pharmacy technician education allows you to develop skills to help you succeed.

 After completing the Pharmacy Technician program at Brightwood College, our Career Development team continues to help you search for a job in a pharmacy or related setting.
 Our students have started their careers in a variety of places, including:

-Here are some of the things that may be expected of you as a pharmacy technician:
+Here are some of the things that may be expected of you as a pharmacy tech:

 According to the U.S. Bureau of Labor Statistics, the average salary for a pharmacy technician is $30,410.* Salaries can vary depending on where an individual is located, the amount of experience he or she has, and if there are any specializations.

-If you’re looking for a Pharmacy Technician training program near you, contact us to learn more about how we can help you further your career.
+If you’re looking for a Pharmacy Tech school near you, contact us to learn more about how we can help you further your career.
 Pharmacy Technician classes are forming now.
-Financial aid is available for those who qualify.
+Learn more about types of financial aid.